-In our 2023 policy agenda, the coalition included support for expanding Tribal co-management and co-stewardship.
+In our 2023 policy agenda, the coalition included support for expanding Tribal co-management and costewardship.
 Since we released that agenda in January 2023, co-management and co-stewardship agreements between the U.S. and Tribes increased from about 20 in 2022 to nearly 200 in 2023.

-In 2024, we choose to stand directly behind those with the greatest experience navigating Tribal comanagement and co-stewardship, Tribal leaders themselves.
+In 2024, we stand directly behind those with the greatest experience navigating Tribal co-management and co-stewardship, Tribal leaders themselves.
+We also stand for supporting other Indigenous communities to have expanded opportunities to co-manage and co-steward public lands, waters and ocean.

-On February 2, 2024, ATB4All's priorities, projects and campaigns (PPC) workgroup co-lead, Greg Masten (National Congress of American Indians Foundation President), hosted a webinar on behalf of the coalition to listen to the following thoughtful speakers on opportunities to optimize co-management and co-stewardship in the U.S. after the historic progress made in 2023.
+On February 2, 2024, ATB4All's priorities, projects and campaigns (PPC) workgroup co-lead, Greg Masten (National Congress of American Indians Foundation President), hosted a webinar on behalf of the coalition to listen to the following thoughtful speakers on opportunities to optimize co-management and costewardship in the U.S. after the historic progress made in 2023.
 We were joined by more than 200 participants from nonprofits, businesses and Tribes.